 A probe is required to measure values from the display, enabling the correct manual settings to be made.
 The cheapest probe we recommend is the i1 Display Pro OEM RevB, especially when you consider the actual level of accuracy possible with Manual Display Calibration.

-Patch Generation is required to enable known stimulus colours to be sent to the display being calibrated, enabling the probe to take readings and allow LightSpace DPS to compare the measured values with the actual target vales for the required colour space.
+Patch Generation is required to enable known stimulus colours to be sent to the display being calibrated, enabling the probe to take readings and allow LightSpace ZRO to compare the measured values with the actual target vales for the required colour space.
 For most calibration work the HDMI output from the LightSpace CMS laptop is perfect from this, as it enables Closed-Loop (the probe and patch generator are both under LightSpace CMS control) measurements.
 More information can be read on the Direct HDMI for Display Profiling page.

 Calibration Test Patterns